yashpickles/Weekend_Hustles/README.md

 ```

 - **main.py**: The core application file, where all the AI agent's "magic" happens.
 Think of it as the control center for your digital minion.
 - **requirements.txt**: The definitive list of Python packages you'll need.
-If it's not on this list, it's probably not important (or we haven't gotten around to adding it yet).
+If it's not on this list, it's probably not important (or I haven't gotten around to adding it yet).
 - **.env.example**: A template for setting up environment variables.
 Because exposing your super-secret tokens is so last season.
 - **tools/**: A directory containing individual scripts for different functionalities.
 This is where the AI's "brains" are divided into bite-sized, manageable pieces, so it doesn't get overwhelmed (unlike some of us on a Monday morning).

 ## Getting Started

 Follow these incredibly complex steps to set up and run the project locally.
-Don't worry, we've dumbed it down for you.
+Don't worry, I'm here to help ;).

 ### Prerequisites

 - Python 3.8+ (Because older Pythons are so... basic.)
 - pip (Python package installer).
-If you don't have this, frankly, we're not sure how you even found this repository.
+If you don't have this, frankly, I'm not sure how you even found this repository.
+- CUDA Toolkit.
+A toolkit for the OGs (optional though!), trust me it runs faster like Usain Bolt in Olympics Final.

 ### Installation